holepunchto/pear-docs/hp-docs/quick-start.md

 `drive-reader.mjs` creates a local drive instance for a local directory and then mirrors the contents of the local Hyperdrive instance into the local drive instance (which will write the contents to the local directory).

 Try running `node drive-reader.mjs (key-from-above)`, then add/remove/modify files inside `writer-dir` then press `Enter` in the writer's terminal (to import the local changes into the writer's drive).
-You'll see all new changes mirror into `reader-dir`.
+Observe that all new changes mirror into `reader-dir`.

 ```javascript